What is a Wrongful Death?

 - Medical malpractice

-A Wrongful death claim is pursued with the aim in establishing who was at fault and bring justice for those who suffered a loss by seeking compensation.
+A Wrongful death claim is pursued with the aim in establishing who was at fault and bring justice for those who suffered a loss by seeking Wrongful death compensation.
 If you or someone you know has died due to the careless actions of another, contact Houston wrongful death attorney, Charles J. Argento to find out how we can help you preserve your rights and seek monetary compensation.

-Proving Negligence in a Claim
+Proving Negligence in a Wrongful death Claim in Houston

 Although there are innumerable causes and scenarios that can result in a wrongful death suit, the following elements must be clearly established in order to sue for damages: